maximiliysiss/tc_docker/README.md

 ---

+## 🧩 Kubernetes Plugin Support

+The Kubernetes plugin provides the **same functionality and workflow** as the Docker plugin:

+- Browse clusters, namespaces, pods, and containers
+- Navigate the container filesystem seamlessly
+- Perform the same file and directory operations: create, delete, rename, move
+- Execute commands in the selected pod/container via the Total Commander command line

+If you are familiar with the Docker plugin, you can use the Kubernetes plugin in the **exact same way**, with no new learning curve.

+---

 ## 📥 Installation

-1. Unpack `plugin.zip`
+1. Unpack `docker/kubernetes.zip`
 2. In Total Commander, go to:
    `Configuration -> Options -> Plugins -> WFX Plugins -> Add`
-3. Add the plugin file `docker.wfx/64`
+3. Select the plugin file `docker/k8s.wfx` or `docker/k8s.wfx64`
-4. Open the `//` directory to access containers
+4. Open the `//` directory inside Total Commander to access containers

 ---

 ## 🚀 Roadmap

-- Kubernetes plugin support
-- File editing inside containers
+- Editing files directly inside containers
+- Performance improvements
+- Extended Kubernetes cluster browsing features

 ---